$\hbar$-Vertex algebras and chiralization of star products: h -Vertex algebras

-We give a different definition of a $\h$-deformed vertex algebra, in the spirit of Definition \ref{def va integral}.
-Following the analogy between infinitesimal and discrete calculus, the integral will be substituted by a definite sum and derivatives by finite difference operators.
-Again, this definition allows us to pack together different axioms for the $\h$-bracket and the $\ast_\h$ product.
+We introduce an $\h$-version of the integral $\l$-bracket discussed in Section \ref{sec:integrallbracket}.
+Following the analogy between infinitesimal and discrete calculus, the integral is substituted by a definite sum and derivatives by finite difference operators.
+We refer to Appendix \ref{sec:finitedifferences} for the relevant definitions and key properties.
+The sum $\h$-bracket formalism allows us to pack together different axioms for the $\h$-bracket and the $\ast_\h$ product.
+Let $V$ be an $\h$-vertex algebra, and define a bilinear map $I_{\lambda,\h}:V\otimes V\to V[\lambda]$ as